-All University employers are required to list hourly job vacancies with the Student Employment Office using SEAN.
-Each vacancy must be listed for a minimum of three (3) days before a student can be hired.
+All University employers are required to list hourly and 1500 series job vacancies and promotion opportunities with the Student Employment Office using SEAN.
+Each vacancy or promotion opportunity must be listed for a minimum of three (3) days before a student can be hired/promoted.
 The Director Student Employment is authorized to require adherence to this policy.